palash1992/GEM/README.md

 <p align="center">
 <img width="420" height="300" src="images/karate_sdne.png">

+We observe from the visualizations that Locally Linear Embedding and Laplacian Eigenmaps  attempt  to  preserve  the  community  structure  of  the graph and cluster nodes with high intra-cluster edges together.
+Graph Factorization embeds communities very closely and keeps leaf nodes far away from other nodes.
+HOPE embeds  nodes  with low  Katz  similarity  in  the  original graph farthest apart (considering dot product similarity). node2vec and SDNE ((c) and (e)) preserve a mix of  community  structure  and  structural  property  of  the  nodes.
+In SDNE, nodes 32 and 33, which are both high degree hubs and central in  their  communities,  are  embedded  together  and  away  from low  degree  nodes.
+Also,  they  are  closer  to  nodes  which  belong to their communities.
+SDNE embeds node 0, which acts as a bridge between communities, far away from other nodes.
+Note that, unlike for other methods, it does not imply that node 0 is disconnected from the rest of the nodes.
+The implication here is that SDNE identifies node 0 as a separate type of node and encodes its connection to other nodes in encoder and decoder.
+Note that different runs of the algorithms may give different embeddings and visualizations but the properties preserved by the embeddings for a method are similar.

 ### Example 2
 Run the graph embedding methods on Stochastic Block Model graph and evaluate them on graph reconstruction and visualization.
-The data is located in tests/data:
+The data is located in examples/data.
+The example can be run from examples folder as python test_sbm.py -node2vec 0 (use -node2vec 1 to also run node2vec model):

 ```python
 import matplotlib.pyplot as plt